 Note: To locate the values used in step 6 for your directory, open the AWS Directory Service console, and then choose Directories from the navigation pane.
 Choose the Directory ID link for your directory, and then find the values in the Directory details section.

 - For Targets, select Choose instances manually, and then select the instance that you want to join to the domain.

 - When the Command status reports Success, choose the Instance Id in the Targets and outputs section.
 You can view the command output and verify that the instance successfully joined the domain.

-If the instance fails to join the directory domain, verify that the instance is able to communicate with Directory Service using the DirectoryServicePortTest application.
+If the instance fails to join the directory domain, then verify that the instance is able to communicate with Directory Service using the DirectoryServicePortTest application.

-For more information about working with the AWS Systems Manager agent and other troubleshooting steps, see AWS Systems Manager Managed Instances.
+For more information about working with the AWS Systems Manager agent and other troubleshooting steps, see AWS Systems Manager managed instances.

 For more troubleshooting strategies, see How to troubleshoot errors that occur when you join Windows-based computers to a domain on the Microsoft website.